bernardlawes/JS-Inject-Automation/README.md

-# 🧩 Browser Automation - JS Automation Toolkit
+# 🧩 Social Media Browser Automation - A JS Injection Toolkit

 A collection of browser extension scripts that automate repetitive actions on websites, like social media platforms, using injected JavaScript.
 Each automation is packaged as a self-contained extension with a `manifest.json`, `content.js`, and `icon.png`.